aws-samples/eks-workshop/content/kubeflow/install.md

 draft: false
 ---

+In this chapter, we will install Kubeflow on Amazon EKS cluster.
+The cluster creation steps are outlined in [Launch EKS](/eksctl/launcheks/#create-eks-cluster-1) chapter.

 ### Install Kubeflow on Amazon EKS

 Download 0.6.1+ release of `kfctl`.
 This binary will allow you to install Kubeflow on Amazon EKS: